Skip to content

 • Accredited surgical facilities with appropriate hospital privileges.

-Becoming a qualified plastic surgeon is a multifaceted process that requires extensive education, rigorous training, and a commitment to ethical practice and patient care.
+Becoming a qualified specialist onco-plastic breast surgeon is a multifaceted process that requires extensive education, rigorous training, and a commitment to ethical practice and patient care.

 By understanding the qualifications and pathways involved, patients can make informed decisions when selecting a plastic surgeon, ensuring safe and effective outcomes.